f-francine/f-francine/README.md

 <code><img height="32" src="https://w7.pngwing.com/pngs/929/893/png-transparent-apache-kafka-apache-cassandra-logo-apache-http-server-apache-hadoop-beijing-text-logo-windows.png" alt="Kafka"/></code>
 ---

 I am a backend developer, currently working with elixir.
-In my work, besides elixir, I also have some contact with tecnologies like docker, kafka and kubernetes, so, I can say I have a little experience with them.
-Beyond that, I also have knowlodge in java and python.
+In my work, besides elixir, I also have some contact with tecnologies such as docker, kafka and kubernetes, so, I can say I have a little experience with them. <br>
+I love learning new things and, right now, I'm learning Rust.